syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/Populating-Events.md

 # Populating Events with Xamarin.Android Calendar (SfCalendar)

-`SfCalendar` control has an built-in capability to display the events based on the calendar events collection provided to [DataSource](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfcalendar/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~DataSource.html) property.
-For events to be listed for a particular day, enable the inline feature in month view cell.
+The `SfCalendar` control has a built-in capability to display the events based on the calendar events collection provided to the [DataSource](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfcalendar/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~DataSource.html) property.
+For events to be listed for a particular day, enable the inline feature in the month view cell.

 The default UI of the inline view with events will be like list of events with a Gray background